Architecting Authority

 Plain meaning: technical SEO protects the path from crawler access to trustworthy measurement before content scale begins.

-Technical SEO protects the foundation
+Technical SEO protects the page path from crawl to decision

 Drag sideways to see more columns